 Interacting with people, thinking creatively, helping people solve problems.

 Are there any practice areas that you are particularly interested in developing at JAMS?

-What do you think ADR professionals can do to support diversity, equity and inclusion (DE&I) efforts?
+What do you think ADR professionals can do to support DE&I efforts?

 This page is for general information purposes.
 JAMS makes no representations or warranties regarding its accuracy or completeness.
 Interested persons should conduct their own research regarding information on this website before deciding to use JAMS, including investigation and research of JAMS neutrals.
 See More